AgStarRay/TetrisAttackAP/README.md

 - **8** Free characters, obtained after defeating the opponent in one of the first 8 Vs. stages
 - All Friends Normal Again, obtained after clearing the first 8 Vs. stages which would normally allow access to Mt.
 Wickedness; note that all 8 stage clears are needed locally even if their checks have been collected or you have all 8 friends already
 - Victory condition: beat the last stage, typically according to vanilla clear condition such as Stage 10 in Easy and Stage 12 in Hard

+# Deathlink
+Deathlink occurs if you hit the top of your board or you run out of moves in Puzzle mode.
+The game has a unique message for each situation.

 # Contributing
 If you want to contribute to the development, there is a bit of setup involved.